Everything You Need to Know about Planning a Maldives Guesthouse Stay

 - Tourists are allowed to use public cafes and restaurants.

 - Tourists are allowed to use shopping facilities on the island and should follow the standard HPA guidelines including number of persons allowed in store, the wearing of face masks and social distancing.

 - Tourists may use any taxi or other public transport services providing face masks are worn throughout the journey.

 - Tourists are allowed to travel between two tourist guest houses islands or between a resort and a tourist guest house island if the resort or tourist guest house island is not placed under monitoring by HPA. (i.e. no travel restrictions placed by HPA on the resort or tourist guest house island).

-- Note that many resorts at present do not accept guests who have previously stayed on a local island or the resort may request for a PCR test prior to arrival.
+- Note that there are still resorts who at present do not accept guests who have previously stayed on a local island or the resort may request for a PCR test prior to arrival.
 Be sure to check with the resort at time of booking.

 - Tourists are allowed to travel between a safari and a tourist guest house island.

 - A split stay authorization form must be completed by the initial accommodation provider on your behalf and submitted to the Ministry of Tourism prior to the day of transfer.